temporalio/documentation/docs/operation/how-to-tune-workers.md

 1. `workflowCacheSize` should be ≤ `maxWorkflowThreadCount`.
 Each Workflow has at least 1 Workflow thread.
 2. `maxConcurrentWorkflowTaskExecutionSize` should be ≤ `maxWorkflowThreadCount`.
 Having more Worker slots than the Workflow cache size will lead to resource contention/stealing between executors and unpredictable delays.
 It’s recommended that `maxWorkflowThreadCount` be at least 2x of `maxConcurrentWorkflowTaskExecutionSize`.
-3. `maxConcurrentWorkflowTaskExecutionSize` should be significantly ≤ `maxConcurrentWorkflowTaskPollers`.
-And `maxConcurrentActivityExecutionSize` should be significantly ≤ `maxConcurrentActivityTaskPollers`.
+3. `maxConcurrentWorkflowTaskPollers` should be significantly ≤ `maxConcurrentWorkflowTaskExecutionSize`.
+And `maxConcurrentActivityTaskPollers` should be significantly ≤ `maxConcurrentActivityExecutionSize`.
 The number of pollers should always be lower than the number of executors.

 ## Drawbacks of putting just "large values everywhere"